-Prerequisite: "C" or better in +MAT 137S, +MAT 137, or Mathematics Assessment Test Offered: Fall, Spring, Summer
+Prerequisite: "C" or better in +MAT\ 137S, +MAT\ 137,

+or Approved placement criteria Offered: Fall, Spring, Summer

-MAT 186: PRECALCULUS
+MAT\ 186: PRECALCULUS 4 CREDITS

 An introduction to analysis skills necessary for success in the study of calculus.
 Includes study of inequalities, absolute value function, algebraic relations and algebraic functions, logarithmic and exponential functions, trigonometry, and analytic geometry.
 Extensive use is made of the programmable-graphing calculator and mathematical software.
 ATI-83 or TI-84 calculator is required for this course.